 “Oh I’m sorry.
 Didn’t mean to run into you.
 I’m in a rush.
 Sorry about that.”

 Gastby said nothing.
 Even if he had something to say she was already at the counter placing an order to go.
 He stood there staring.
-He actually forget he was on his way out when she entered the shop.
+He actually forgot he was on his way out when she entered the shop.
 It didn’t take long before she placed her order and was now returning back to the exit.
-He watched her intently while at the same time hoping he didn’t look creepy.
+He watched her intently while hoping at the same time that he didn’t look creepy.
 She was walking back pretty fast when she noticed his intent stare.
 This time, however, she noticed him.
 And she knew his face looked familiar but couldn’t place it.

-Gatsby stood 6 “1 tall, a dark mahogany, smooth skin, a nearly perfect hairline with a low cut, straight teeth and symmetrical features.
+Gatsby stood 6 “1” tall, a dark mahogany, smooth skin, a nearly perfect hairline with a low cut, straight teeth and symmetrical features.
 He could have been a model.
-He wore a dark navy blue suit, white button down shirt, black loafers and a bluish grey tie.
+He wore a dark navy blue suit, white button down shirt, black loafers and a bluish-grey tie.
 He had been heading home from work when he decided to stop for coffee.
 He would be heading back out for an event for an up and coming artist.
 He was now an A&R for a major record label in New York City.

 Not surprising if you knew Gatsby.
 He was destined to be successful.
 He was the boy-next-door who was required by his parents to go to church every Sunday, always got good grades, stayed out of trouble and was always able to lend a helping hand.
 It was the church choir that honed his ear for music and his own talent.
 He could sing but was not to be the star.
-He would be the mind behind the talent, the brains.
+He would be the man behind the talent, the brains.
 And that he had, brains.

 Back in high school he wouldn’t have had the nerve to say anything to someone like Adrienne.
 He always admired her from a far but that was it.
 On the few occasions they had any interaction they had been in the same class.
 They had actually had quite a few classes together.
 They attended all of junior high and high school together.
 He remembered like it was yesterday.
 She walked in his 6th grade class wearing a floral pink and white pattern dress.
-She and her family had just moved in the neighborhood, and it was her first day in school.
+She and her family had just moved in the neighborhood, and, it was her first day in school.
 He’d been an admirer ever since.